 Sometimes that passion can be misdirected though.
 Just because you want as many people to use it as possible doesn’t mean that it will help them all the same.

-From my experience there are five criteria that defines a customer as being qualified.
+From my experience, there are five criteria that define a customer as being qualified.

 The same need can result in different pains for different people.
 For example in my industry when searching for a new real estate investment software the Director of IT may be looking for something that integrates well with their other systems while the CFO is most interested in the return on investment the new software will bring.

 A common trap that salespeople fall into is becoming column fodder.
 This is when a company has already made up its mind of what product it is going to go with but to satisfy some company policy reaches out a competitor simply to get a quote or to say they looked at other options.

 Don’t mistake that need for pain.
 Do your due diligence and ask the tough questions.
 A question I’ve used well when I think this is the case is:

 “Competitor A is a great product.
 Why haven’t you already decided to do business with them?”

 If they respond “We want to make sure we are getting the best deal” or “We need to look at at least 3 options” then realize you are column fodder and act accordingly.